ganeshpendela/Rock-Paper-Scissors/README.md

 This is a simple JavaScript implementation of the classic Rock Paper Scissors game.

+## Live Preview
+You can view the live preview of the Rock-Paper-Scissors game [here](https://ganeshpendela.github.io/Rock-Paper-Scissors/).

 ## How to Play

 1. The game consists of 5 rounds.